-- COVID-19 updates & reminders Mecklenburg County is reporting 2,589 confirmed cases and 64 related deaths as of May 17th; Gov. Cooper's "Stay at Home" order, Phase II is scheduled to begin on Friday, May 22nd; a phased reopening of Town Hall is being developed that balances with the State guidelines; Town facilities will begin to open to the public with social and physical distancing as part of Phase III. - FY21 Budget update the Manager's recommended FY21 budget will be presented on June 1st (virtual meeting) and the public hearing will immediately follow the presentation.
-Public comments may be submitted via email to TownofCornelius@cornelius.org; the public hearing will continue on June 15th (virtual or in-person TBD).
-If a live meeting occurs public comments will be received via email and in the Assembly Room of Town Hall (one speaker at a time, more details TBD).
-If a virtual meeting is held, a special meeting will be scheduled to adopt the FY21 operating budget and tax rate. - Connecting Cornelius the June 1st coffee chat will be held via Zoom featuring an update on the Cain Center for the Arts and a COVID-19 update by the County's Public Health Director Gibbie Harris. - 2020 Census the census deadline has been extended to Oct.
+- COVID-19 updates & reminders Mecklenburg County is reporting 3,962 confirmed cases and 93 related deaths as of May 31st; Gov. Cooper's "Stay at Home" order, Phase II began on Friday, May 22nd; Town facilities are beginning to reopen based on the State's best practices.
+Town staff is being phased back in with social and physical distancing measures implemented.
+Town facilities will open to the public during Phase III with social and physical distancing measures in place. - FY21 budget update June 1st (virtual meeting) public hearing comments may be emailed to TownofCornelius@cornelius.org; June 15th (in-person with livestream) will allow physical distancing at the dais, no media or general public in the audience, in-person public comments (one speaker at a time), and public comments via email to TownofCornelius@cornelius.org; June 18th (7:00PM) a special meeting will held to adopt the FY21 budget and set the tax rate.
+This (in-person with livestream) meeting will follow the same protocol as the June 15th meeting. - 2020 Census the census deadline has been extended to Oct.
 31st; as of May 9th, Mecklenburg County census completion was 57.8% and Cornelius was 66%.
 The Census helps towns and counties receive federal funding for education, transportation and healthcare for the next 10 years.
 Visit www.MeckCounts2020.com for more information.